justincorrigible/mcourtot.github.io/_posts/2024-04-27-GA4GH_Ascona.md

 tags: GA4GH, meetings
 ---

-Last week Jon Eubank, technical associalte director in the Genome Informatics team and I had the pleasure to attend the <a href="https://www.ga4gh.org/event/ga4gh-connect-2/">GA4GH Connect meeting</a> in Ascona, Switzerland.
+Last week Jon Eubank, technical associate director in the Genome Informatics team and I had the pleasure to attend the <a href="https://www.ga4gh.org/event/ga4gh-connect-2/">GA4GH Connect meeting</a> in Ascona, Switzerland.

 {%
   include figure.html